todd-xander/TeslaShortcuts/README.md

 - Click `Setting` icon at top right corner.
 - Click `Import Shortcuts`.
 - Select `Import from Document`.
-- Select the this JSON file.
+- Select the JSON file.
 - Enjoy it!

 ## Shortcuts on launcher